WestJet: 2017–2019: Transition to full-service carrier

 Swoop Boeing 737-800.
 WestJet established the low-cost subsidiary in 2017, which ceased operations on October 28, 2023, due to its re-integration.

 In April 2017, WestJet announced plans to launch an ultra-low-cost carrier in late 2017.
 The new airline would operate using Boeing 737-800 aircraft, and compete with new entrants to the market, such as Flair Airlines.
 The launch of the new airline, named Swoop, was delayed until June 2018.

 On December 6, 2017, WestJet and Delta Air Lines signed a preliminary memorandum of understanding to extend their current codeshare agreement into a joint venture, pending regulatory and board approval.
 On July 19, 2018, WestJet and Delta Air Lines signed a definitive ten-year agreement into a joint venture between the two airlines.
 This joint venture would have served more than 95% of the Canada–U.S. demand.
 The airlines' current frequent flier programs would also be updated to be more closely aligned, and the airlines will be co-located at key hub airports.
 However, in November 2020, Delta and WestJet agreed to scrap their plans for a joint venture, as the demands of the United States Department of Transportation were seen "unreasonable and unacceptable" by both airlines.

 While announcing an expansion of the senior leadership team on January 11, 2018, Gregg Saretsky reconfirmed the airline's strategic goal to become a global, full-service carrier.

 On March 8, 2018, the CEO of WestJet, Gregg Saretsky retired.
 He was replaced by company vice-president, Ed Sims.

 On May 8, 2018, WestJet announced that it would be adding the Boeing 787-9 to its fleet.
 The first aircraft was delivered to the airline in January 2019.

 On May 10, 2018, WestJet's unionized pilots voted 91 percent in favour of strike action.
 The key issue in negotiations was the outsourcing of work to operate Swoop aircraft.
 On May 25, 2018, WestJet and the Air Line Pilots Association (ALPA) agreed to a settlement process through the Federal Mediation and Conciliation Service.

 On May 14, 2018, WestJet announced new 2-2 Premium Economy seating to replace its previous 3-3 seats which had a middle seat blocker.
 The new seats feature a wider configuration on 737 aircraft.
 The offering began on its Boeing 737 MAX 8 aircraft in winter 2018, with all 737s being reconfigured by 2020.

-On May 31, 2018, WestJet operated its first flight to Europe with the inaugural flight from Halifax Stanfield International Airport to Paris' Charles de Gaulle Airport.
+On May 31, 2018, WestJet expanded operations into Europe beyond the UK and Ireland, with its inaugural flight from Halifax Stanfield International Airport to Paris' Charles de Gaulle Airport.

 The Canadian Union of Public Employees (CUPE) announced its application to the Canadian Government for certification of WestJet's approximately 3,200 flight attendants on July 9, 2018.
 On July 31, 2018, the Government of Canada via the Canada Industrial Relations Board (CIRB) issued an interim order certifying CUPE as the accredited union for WestJet mainline flight attendants.